 Character animation

-Character animation adds personality and is often used for campaigns, education, and staff communication.
+Character animation adds personality and is often used for campaigns, education, staff communication, and scenarios where the audience needs to see people, roles, or behaviours represented visually.

 Typical cost for a 60 to 90-second video: